 Freezer: Once the soup is completely cooled, place into a freezer friendly container or bag.
 Can also be separated into portion sizes and frozen.
 Can be frozen up to 3 months.

 Reheating: If pulling from refrigerator, place into a pot and warm on low heat, covered.
 If pulling from frozen, be sure to thaw naturally in the refrigerator first. and then continue like above.

-Vegan Mushroom and Wild Rice Soup
+Vegan Chicken and Mushroom Wild Rice Soup

 - 1 large dutch oven